-As a sales manager, you’re going to be asked to track the performance of your sales team.
+As a sales manager, you will be asked to track the performance of your sales team.
 Overall sales are an obvious and easy measurement, but the underlying factors that affect your sales performance are what you actually need to keep track of.
 Looking at the headline figure for sales growth or decline won’t tell you what is causing that to occur.
 You need to delve into the rest of the numbers to gain a clear picture of what’s happening.

-So, as a sales manager you need to define what key inputs you will measure and manage with.
-You can’t have too many or your team loses focus.
-It can differ but five of the key ones in our businesses and in other businesses we have worked with are:
+So, as a sales manager, you need to define what key inputs you will measure and manage.
+You can’t have too many, or your team loses focus.

 3) Number of quotes/proposals being produced